Sending SMS

 </Steps>

-Here's another payload example for creating a contact including mobile number and consent:
+Here's a payload example for creating a contact including mobile number and consent:

 ```json theme={null}